-2 All animal and vegetable substances in a crude state are more or less possessed of medicinal virtues, and can modify the health each in its own peculiar manner.
-The animals and plants which civilized nations are in the habit of using as food, have the advantage over all others that they contain more nourishment, are less energetic in their medicinal properties, the greater part of which is lost by the preparation which they undergo-such as the expression of the pernicious juice (e. g., of the American cassava), by fermentation (that of the dough with which bread is made, sour-krout, &c., by dressing or torrefaction), which either destroys or dissipates the parts to which these properties adhere.
-The addition of salt (pickling) or vinegar (sauces, salads), likewise produces the same effect, but then other inconvenie ces result from it
+All animal and vegetable substances in a crude state are more or less possessed of medicinal virtues, and can modify the health each in its own peculiar manner.
+The animals and plants which civilized nations are in the habit of using as food, have the advantage over all others, that they contain more nourishment, are less energetic in their medicinal properties, the greater part of which is lost by the preparation which they undergo-such as by the expression of the pernicious juice, (e. g. of the American cassada,) by fermentation, (that of the dough with which bread is made, sourcrout, &c. by dressing or torrefaction, which either destroys or dissipates the parts to which these properties adhere.
+The addition of salt or vinegar likewise produces the same effect, but then other inconveniences result from it.